After days of racist incidents on campus, here's how Syracuse University responded

 “We just cannot let our students of color, our Jewish students, our Asian students, or any of our students, or faculty and staff, be afraid on this campus because of who they are,” Syverud said, according to CNN.
 The chancellor, who is white, became emotional when discussing his experience raising a mixed-race family in the south.

-Kayleigh Weil, a junior at Syracuse University, told the student newspaper, The Daily Orange, about her discomfort in leaving her home on Tuesday.
+Kayleigh Weil, a junior at Syracuse University, told the student newspaper, the Daily Orange, about her discomfort in leaving her home on Tuesday.
 “The string of incidents that have gone essentially unpunished and seemingly unrecognized by the university has just made me feel extremely unsafe,” said Weil.

 At least one incident, in which some students reported to have been air dropped a white supremacist manifesto, is believed to be a hoax according to Syverud.
 However, the incident is still under police investigation.

-The University agreed to 16 of the 19 terms laid out by minority and international groups on campus in writing Tuesday afternoon, which included mandatory diversity training for faculty, and a clarification of the school’s current anti-harassment policy.
+The university agreed to 16 of the 19 terms laid out by minority and international groups on campus in writing Tuesday afternoon, which included mandatory diversity training for faculty, and a clarification of the school’s current anti-harassment policy.
 However, according to CNN, many students alleged that the school had not gone far enough to keep them safe.
 A number of students walked out of the forum when Syverud said he could not sign their full list of demands.

-“I’m sorry I misunderstood why the signature was so important,” said Syverud, adding that he thinks”we are close to a significant agreement on this campus.”
-According to The Daily Orange, many students have left campus early for Thanksgiving break over safety concerns.
+“I’m sorry I misunderstood why the signature was so important,” said Syverud, adding that he thinks “we are close to a significant agreement on this campus.”
+According to the Daily Orange, many students have left campus early for Thanksgiving break over safety concerns.

 We have a new comment system!
 We are now using Coral, from Vox Media, for comments on all new articles.
 We'd love your feedback.